Easy Recuperating Foods

 As the soup begins to boil, drop the egg little by little into the soup.

 Gradually stir the soup so that the egg doesn't all drop into one big clump.

 The boiling water will cook the egg similar to scrambled egg texture.

 Serve with crackers.

-Now that we’re into the second week of 2019 (and I have turned another year older on January 8th), I have been focusing on cooking and baking simple, easy, and nutritious recipes.
+Now that we’re into the second week of 2019, I am focusing on cooking and baking simple nutritious recipes.

 The texture of the whole wheat bread is different than when using white flour, somewhat heavier.
 And when you love chocolate chip cookies, carob chips definitely do not equal the taste.
 Changing to whole foods does take some adapting.